-• Description: Comma-separated list of allowed file name extensions (if no value is defined, all file extensions are allowed).
+• Description: Comma-separated list of allowed file name extensions.
+If the property does not exist, all file extensions are allowed.
+If the property exists, but no value is provided, all file extension are blocked.

 • Example value: txt,zip,doc

 attachment.max.size